 • Computers • Conservation Education • Visitor Information • Fish/Wildlife • Science • Back Country/Wilderness

-American Conservation Experience is seeking one full-time intern to assist with monitoring captive and wild California condors based at Pinnacles National Park.
+We are seeking one full-time intern (age 18-35) to assist with monitoring captive and wild California condors based at Pinnacles National Park.
 The primary duties of the intern will be:

 1) tracking, monitoring and recording condor movements, behaviors and interactions;